somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-08-12-understanding-the-impact-of-automation-on-your-tiktok-strategy.md

 ### POST ONLY ###
 post:
   title: "Understanding the Impact of Automation on Your TikTok Strategy"
-  excerpt: "Discover how automation can revolutionize your TikTok strategy, helping you gain more followers, likes, and views efficiently."
+  description: "Discover how automation can revolutionize your TikTok strategy, helping you gain more followers, likes, and views efficiently."
-  author: alex
+  author: christina-hill
   id: 1723539245
   tags: ["TikTok automation","TikTok strategy","TikTok growth","social media automation","TikTok bots"]
   categories: ["Social Media Marketing","TikTok Growth","Automation Tools"]